 Am I too young for wrinkle relaxers?
 When should I start having anti-wrinkle treatment?
 Why should I have cosmetic treatments when I don’t have any wrinkles?

 These are common questions I get asked by many of my clients in their 20s and 30s.
 They know of friends, family and colleagues who may have had treatments and have seen celebrities in magazines and social media displaying their results (Kylie Jenner’s lips are mentioned more times than I can count).
-During a consultation many people will then go on to ask if I have ever had Botox or fillers.
+During a consultation many people will then go on to ask if I have ever had anti-wrinkle injections or fillers.
 I am very open and transparent and once they discover that yes, I have had wrinkle relaxing injections, I then hear the standard statements of ‘ Your too young for wrinkle relaxers or fillers’, ‘You look fine why would you need to change yourself’ and ‘What wrinkles?’

 I have always had very prominent frown lines and forehead lines.
 Even when I was a child I noticed forehead lines which I now put down to having a larger forehead (thanks to my mum) and being very expressive when I speak.
 Like myself, many people have very hyperactive muscles in their face and will hence notice these lines forming at a much younger age.